Police: Gun fired during alleged Brunswick road rage case

-BRUNSWICK — Police say they arrested a Lewiston man after he allegedly fired a gun from his vehicle during a road rage incident on River Road in Brunswick Sunday morning.
+BRUNSWICK — Police arrested a Lewiston man after he allegedly fired a gun from his vehicle during a road rage incident on River Road in Brunswick Sunday morning.

-According to police, a witness account states a driver fired a gun at another vehicle on River Road at 10:20 a.m.
-As the witness followed the allegedly’s perpetrator’s vehicle the gun was allegedly fired from, the witness told police they heard the sound of gunfire and smelled gunpowder.
+According to police, a witness told police a driver fired a gun at another vehicle on River Road at 10:20 a.m.
+The witness followed vehicle the gun allegedly was fired from.

-Brunswick police stopped the two vehicles involved in the alleged case of road rage at the Bill Dodge Hyundai dealership on River Road.
-They arrested 24-year-old Christian LeBlond of Lewiston and charged him with aggravated reckless conduct with a firearm.
-The crime is a Class B felony punishable by up to 10 years incarceration and a $20,000 fine.
+Brunswick police stopped the two vehicles involved in the alleged road rage incident at the Bill Dodge Hyundai dealership on River Road.
+They arrested 24-year-old Christian LeBlond of Lewiston and charged him with aggravated reckless conduct with a firearm, a Class B felony punishable by up to 10 years incarceration and a $20,000 fine.

-Officers discovered that LeBlond actually shot his own driver’s side mirror as he fired the gun from his open driver’s side window, according to police.
-LeBlond allegedly only fired one shot.
-No other vehicles or homes were struck.
+Officers said that LeBlond shot his own driver’s side mirror when he fired the gun from his open driver’s side window.
+LeBlond allegedly only fired one shot, and no other vehicles or homes were struck.

 Police seized the firearm from LeBlond’s vehicle.
 Bail was set at $500 cash for LeBlond, who was taken to Cumberland County Jail in Portland.